Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Introduction

-In this work, we propose two different CV quantum circuit ansatze dedicated to the encoding of many-boson wavefunctions.
-By performing VQAs based on the state-infidelity as a cost function, we show that the many-boson ground state of the BH model can be successfully realized on the CV quantum circuit with a relatively small number of gates and parameters.
-As the state-infidelity cannot be computed for large systems (as it requires the knowledge of the exact wavefunction), a realistic experiment on a true quantum devices requires the ability to measure the ground-state energy instead.
-Thus, we propose a photon-counting protocol to measure the expectation value of the BH Hamiltonian in order to simulate a variational quantum eigensolver (VQE) algorithm, as it would be done in a true experiment, with and without sampling noise.
+{ In this paper, we study the attractive BH model as an interesting system and focus on two aspects of the aforementioned critical properties of ansatze for VQA applications: the expressibility and the resource efficiency to encode the ground-state wavefunction of the system on CV devices.
+Note that, in analogy with the qubit cases, the implementation costs of a photonic circuit depend on numerous factors.
+Obviously, they depend on depth and total gate number, but not all gates are equally costly (e.g. linear optical elements are much cheaper than gates involving non-linear terms), nor they introduce an equal amount of noise and losses.
+We are thus facing a multi-objective optimization problem as, for instance, using cheaper gates may come at the expense of greater depth to achieve the same theoretical capacity to represent ground states accurately.
+Further, in the light of near-term implementations, it makes additional sense to study ansatz tailored to the actual experiments performed in the labs or to those available in the near future.
+To elucidate the issues of trade-offs between various resource requirements and expressibility, we propose and analyze two CV quantum circuit architectures tailored to near-future experimental set-ups that can make use of single-mode non-linear phase shifts such as the Kerr gate: one designed to minimize the total gate count and the other designed to minimize the total circuit depth.
+By performing VQAs with the state-infidelity as a cost function, we show that the many-boson ground state of the BH model can be successfully encoded on both CV quantum circuits with a high fidelity and a relatively small number of gates and parameters.
+In practice, the state-infidelity cannot be computed for large systems (as it requires the knowledge of the exact wavefunction).
+A realistic experiment on a true quantum device would require the ability to measure on a CV circuit the ground-state energy instead.
+Thus, we propose a photon-counting protocol to measure the expectation value of the BH Hamiltonian in order to simulate a variational quantum eigensolver (VQE) algorithm, as it would be done in a true experiment, with and without sampling noise. }

 The paper is organized as follows.
-After a brief introduction to the attractive BH Hamiltonian and the exact diagonalisation method in sections~\ref{subsec:ham} and ~\ref{subsec:exact}, we illustrate the exotic structural transition of the BH ground state on three small-sized networks in section~\ref{subsec:illustration}.
+After a brief introduction to the attractive BH Hamiltonian and the exact diagonalization method in sections~\ref{subsec:ham} and ~\ref{subsec:exact}, we illustrate the exotic structural transition of the BH ground state on three small-sized networks in section~\ref{subsec:illustration}.
 After introducing the context of VQAs in section~\ref{subsec:VQA}, we present the architectures of our proposed ansatze in section~\ref{subsec:ansatze}.
 Numerical investigations of their encoding ability are performed in section~\ref{sec:num_results_expressibility}.
 We extend our study to ideal and realistic simulations of a VQE algorithm in section~\ref{sec:VQE}.
 Finally, conclusions and perspectives are provided in section~\ref{sec:conclusion}.